michaelmiklis/loxberry-plugin-netatmo-weather/README.md

 ## Troubleshooting

-Sollte das Plugin nicht funktionieren oder nicht die gewünschten Daten an den Loxone Miniserver senden, kann für das Troubleshooting eine SSH-Verbindung (<a href="https://www.loxwiki.eu/pages/viewpage.action?pageId=12091660" target="_blank">Eine SSH-Verbindung mit putty aufbauen / Shell-Zugriff</a>) auf den Loxberry aufgebaut werden und folgende Befehle ausgeführt werden um den Fehler einzugrenzen:
+### Step 1: Check Logfile in Loxberry WebUI

+Navigate to "Log Manager" -> "More Logfiles" -> "Netatmo Weather (Plugin Log)" and check the logfile for error messages.

+### Step 2: Execute plugin locally using SSH connection

+Open an SSH connection to your Loxberry and execute the following command:

 `python3 /opt/loxberry/data/plugins/netatmo-weather/netatmo.py --logfile=$LBPLOG/netatmo-weather/netatmo-weather.log --configfile=$LBPCONFIG/netatmo-weather/netatmo.cfg`

-Steht in der Ausgabe sinngemäß etwas von "HTTPSConnectionPool(host='auth.netatmo.com', p ort=443): Max retries exceeded" ist euer Account wegen zu vielen Fehlversuchen gesperrt.
-Dann einfach über den Web-Browser bei Netatmo anmelden und den Account entsperren.

-Erscheint eine Meldung sinngemäß "KeyError: 'battery_percent'" (kann auch etwas anderes als battery_percent) sein, klappt die Verbindung zur Netatmo API, aber in der Antwort fehlen gewisse Werte.
-Dann mit folgendem Befehl weitermachen:

-`python3 /opt/loxberry/data/plugins/netatmo-weather/netatmo_APIBody.py | jq`

-Dieser zeigt 1:1 die Daten, welche Netatmo liefert als JSON Struktur an.
-Prüft dann hier, ob der Wert der als 'KeyError' gemeldet wurde, hierin enthalten ist (vermutlich nicht).
-Dann bitte die Ausgabe im Forum posten.
-Details dazu im Abschnitt "Feedback und Diskussion".
+If python specific errors occur, they will be displayed in the console.

+To see the raw JSON data returned from the Netatmo getstationdata() API execute the following command:

+`python3 /opt/loxberry/data/plugins/netatmo-weather/netatmo.py --logfile=$LBPLOG/netatmo-weather/netatmo-weather.log --configfile=$LBPCONFIG/netatmo-weather/netatmo.cfg --apibody`

+If you experience any problems with please continue with section "Feedback and Discussion".

-## Feedback und Diskussion
+## ## Feedback & Discussion

-Das PlugIn wird von mir noch weiterentwickelt und ich freue mich über Anregungen und Feedback.
-Hierzu habe ich im Loxforum einen Thread eröffnet:
+This plugin will be improved over time and feedback is appreciated.
+Therefore I created a thread in the LoxForum:

 <a href="https://www.loxforum.com/forum/projektforen/loxberry/plugins/86373-loxberry-netatmo-weather-plugin">https://www.loxforum.com/forum/projektforen/loxberry/plugins/86373-loxberry-netatmo-weather-plugin</a>

 ## Change-Log
+- 2022-05-22 Release 2.0.6 - RELEASE: fixed authentication change from Netatmo, added --apibody commandline argument
-- 2021-12-29 Release 2.0.5 - PRE-RELEASE: added next-hop URL after authentication for stability issues, if account has also Netatmo Welcome Cameras enabled
+- 2021-12-29 Release 2.0.5 - added next-hop URL after authentication for stability issues, if account has also Netatmo Welcome Cameras enabled
-- 2020-12-27 Release 2.0.4 - RELEASE: Various bug fixings, beginning of general.json, implemented logging to log file
+- 2020-12-27 Release 2.0.4 - Various bug fixings, beginning of general.json, implemented logging to log file
 - 2020-12-24 Release 2.0.3 - Fixed bug causing configuration-loss during upgrade, implemented auto-update
 - 2020-12-23 Release 2.0.2 - Changed from station_name to home_name because of API change by Netatmo
 - 2019-12-30 Release 2.0.1 - Support für Loxberry 2.0 (getestet auf 2.0.0.4)